n3dst4/gumshoe-fvtt/README.md

 The system comes preconfigured for **Path of Cthulhu**.
 If that's what you want to play, you can skip this section and move ahead to [Making PCs](#making-pcs).

 If you want to use one of the other built-in systems, open the Settings sidebar tab and look for the **INVESTIGATOR System Settings** button.
 Click this to open the configuration.
 You can ignore 90% of this window and just choose one of the presets at the top!
 If you want to tweak the other setting can can do so.

+HOWEVER.

+You may be wondering why the ability compendiums supplied with this system seem to be missing certain abilities.

+**The reason**: because this is an unofficial system, we can only ship abilities that appear in the [GUMSHOE SRD][srd].
+The SRD is fantastic document which lists many abilities, but not not all of them.
+So we've had to leave several out.

+## How to add the missing abilities

+1. In the Items tab, create a new folder.
+Give it a name like "Cthulhu extra abilities" or whatever.
+2. Add abilities as follows:

+    1. Click "New Item" (looks like a quill pen) next to the folder name.
+    2. Pick "investigativeAbility" or "generalAbility"
+    3. Configure the ability as needed.
+    4. Repeat until you have all the additional abilities you need.

+3. Right-click the folder and Export to Compendium.
+4. Flip over to the Game Settings tab and click INVESTIGATOR System Setting.
+5. Pick a the System Preset that you want.
+6. See where it says Compendium packs for new PCs?
+Put a tick (check) next to the name of your new "Extra abilities" compendium.

+Done!
+New PCs will now automatically be given the abilities in your new compendium.
+Also, if you create a party tracker, it will show those abilities in the list.

 ## Setting up any system that isn't built in